HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Function design
 The key we need to choose a type that can easily exchange them online, which here I think a RSA protocol would be a good beginning.
 After the app is fully implemented, we can add more protocols including J-Pake (developed by Dr. Feng Hao, references) and Signal.

 The basic function is that it can encrypt and also decrypt the message.
-The application should retrieve a WeChat message, decrypt it using the privatekey
+Supposing there are two people, A and B, are trying to do the encrypted communication is using this app.
+User A should be able to retrieve a WeChat message that, decrypt it using the private key
 We should use WeChat hook to retrieve the message from WeChat application and forward it to a HTTP port.
 Also, this hook also needs to receive a post message through the API.
 Fortunately, there is a open source GitHub repo to provide this function.